iqquee/fs-cache/README.md

 fscache "github.com/iqquee/fs-cache"
 ```

-## Memdis storage
+## KeyStore storage
-Memdis gives you a Redis-like feature similarly as you would with a Redis database.
+KeyStore gives you a Redis-like feature similarly as you would with a Redis database.

 ### Set()
 Set() adds a new data into the in-memory storage